opensearch-project/dashboards-notebooks/notebooks/docs/dev/Kibana-Notebooks-Design-Proposal.md

 4. **Default Backend**
    1. As a user, I should be able to use Visualizations and Markdown interpreter in Notebooks
    2. As a user, I should be able to use SQL and DSL query interpreters in Notebooks
-   3. As a user, I should be able to store Notebooks as Elasticsearch indices
+   3. As a user, I should be able to store Notebooks as OpenSearch indices
 5. **Backend Adaptors**
    1. As a user, I should be able to plug an add-on external backend services (like [Apache Zeppelin](https://zeppelin.apache.org/), [Amazon SageMaker](https://aws.amazon.com/sagemaker/), [Jupyter](https://jupyter.org/)) to the plugin using adaptors
    2. As a user, I should be able to use all the interpreters provided by the plugged backend service in addition to those provided by default